drk1wi/blog.github.io/_posts/2019-05-23-domain-hijack-through-http-301-cache-poisoning.md

 Once HTTP 301 Cache is poisoned it will permanently point chosen non-TLS URLS to an attacker-controlled endpoint, taking priority over DNS resolved queries for the related resource.
 This means that through a standard MITM attack, an attacker can set up an arbitrary cache entries for non-TLS URLS by intercepting a single clear-text HTTP request.

 These entries will always force the browser to connect to an attacker-controlled endpoint, regardless of current network (secure or in-secure) location.
-On the attacker controlled endpoint a reverse proxy can be set up, that will accept all incoming requests and forward them transparently the real site.
+On the attacker controlled endpoint a reverse proxy can be set up, that will accept all incoming requests and forward them transparently to the real site.
 The only indication that something didn't go as it should, would be an incorrect domain name in the URL address bar.

 Unfortunately, most of the modern browsers default to 'http', when a new URL is being typed in by the user, which can be further abused in this attack scenario.